 - Your monthly bandwidth usage

 Whether those particular log items are a major problem is not the issue.
 The issue we have is that they claim to keep no logs while clearly keeping logs.
-As with their claim of yearly audits that haven’t been conducted for years, stuff like this makes it hard for us to trust this company.

 Privacy winner: NordVPN